 Dickens insists that the natural state of one’s spirit is to be out and among one’s fellow humans.
 Marley and Scrooge consciously and willfully worked against this inborn impulse to stay away, to die young, continuing to exist only as the undead.
 Thus, Marley’s ceaseless wandering from place to place is a natural consequence of the bondless soul without a corporeal body upon which to impose a material will, but also without a body that can make those connections the soul naturally desires, like a key whose only purpose is to insert itself into locks, but whose keyholes no longer conform to the contours of its blade.
 As if to emphasize this point, Marley’s ghostly form is constantly falling apart, and must be bandaged and bound in order to keep its structural integrity.
 The very chains which bind him to the earth are now also the only thing holding him together.
 Without the ability to establish bonds of love with others, the eternally ranging Marley is nevertheless utterly imprisoned and bound.
 That he travels among other lamenting and anguished spirits highlights that he is never more alone than when he is with others who are also alone.

-There are times when only our confrontations with ourselves—stripping away the self-deceptions, fantasies, and falsities we build around our hearts because we are convinced that we are not worthy to live among our fellows steeped in the mistakes and occasional darkness of being human—can break our hearts sufficiently that love for ourselves can seep into the cracks and then make it possible to do its redemptive work on others through us.
+There are times when only our confrontations with ourselves—stripping away the self-deceptions, fantasies, and falsities we build around our hearts, convinced, as we are, that we are not worthy to live among our fellows steeped in the mistakes and occasional darkness of being human—can break our hearts sufficiently that love for ourselves can seep into the cracks.
+As Scrooge discovered, it’s not possible to truly love others if we cannot love ourselves.